devspace-sh/devspace/docs/pages/cli/development/configuration/file-synchronization.md

 The code synchronization feature of DevSpace allows you to use hot reloading during development.
 Especially when using programming languages and frameworks that support hot reloading with tools like nodemon, re-building and re-deploying containers is very annoying and time consuming.
 Therefore, DevSpace uses a smart syncing mechanism that is able to sync local file changes to remote containers directly without the need of rebuilding or restarting the container.

+> To only start the file sync without the other functions of the development mode, use `devspace sync` or `devspace sync --config=devspace.yaml` (to load the config).

 When starting the development mode, DevSpace starts the file sync as configured in the `dev.sync` section of the `devspace.yaml`.
 ```yaml
 images: